 In this article, we aim to address the following testing problem in the high-dimensional setting with a proper control of type I error.
 Given a set of observations $X_1,X_2,\dots,X_n\overset{iid}{\sim} F$, where $F$ is a distribution in $\mathbb{R}^d$, one wishes to test

 versus the alternative hypothesis

 In the literature, there have been a good number of methods proposed to test the normality of multivariate data.
 For example, \cite{mardia1970measures} considered two statistics to measure the multivariate skewness and kurtosis separately, and constructed two tests for the normality of the data by using each of these two statistics; Bonferroni correction can be applied to unify these two tests.
 More recently, \cite{doornik2008omnibus} proposed a way to combine the two test statistics effectively.
 In another line, \cite{royston1983some} generalized the Shapiro-Wilk test to the multivariate setting by applying the Shapiro-Wilk test to each of the coordinates and then combining the test statistics from all coordinates, while \cite{fattorini1986remarks} tried to find the projection direction where the data is most non-normal and then applied the Shapiro-Wilk test to the projected data.
-Later, \cite{zhou2014powerful} combined these two approaches by considering the statistics from both random projections as well as the original coordinates.
-In addition, there are a series of literatures studied the normality tests based on the characteristic function of the standardized data \citep{baringhaus1988consistent, henze1990class, henze1997new}.
+Later, \cite{zhou2014powerful} combined these two approaches by considering the statistics from both random projections as well as the original coordinates. { In a related work, \cite{villasenor2009generalization} proposed a multivariate Shapiro--Wilk's test based on the transformed test statistics standardized by the sample mean and covariance matrix.} In addition, {there is a series of work that test normality through the characteristic function} \citep{baringhaus1988consistent, henze1990class, henze1997new}.
 Besides those methods, there is also another work that extends the Friedman-Rafsky test \citep{friedman1979multivariate}, a nonparametric two-sample test, to a multivariate normality test \citep{smith1988test}.
 Those aforementioned methods provide useful tools for testing multivariate normality assumption for the conventional low-dimensional data.